-The words of a song “Bohemian Rhapsody” from Queen, a rock band from the 70’s, in a weird way capsulizes a struggle I had recently.
-The song begins with:
+The words of a song “Bohemian Rhapsody” from Queen, a rock band from the 70’s, in a weird way capsulizes a struggle I have had recently.
+The lyrics begin with:

 The month of May was renamed by a friend of mine as Mayhem and despite my best efforts to eliminate as much as possible, the month of May felt like it was just that, chaos, disorder and out of control.

 Spring concerts, plays, and projects.
 Mother’s day and Graduation festivities…preschool, kindergarten, 5th grade, 8th grade, high school and college!
 Sprinkle in a visit from Grandma, a wedding, end of the year school parties and Memorial Day weekend to bring the pandemonium to a peak.